JussiM01/SurfOpt/README.md

   Description: The first string value ```<multiples>``` tells the multiplicities of the each sine tern sampled for the sum.
-The second string value ```<up ranges>``` tells the uper bounds of the ranges where their constants are sampled form (the lower bound is zero for all of them).
+The second string value ```<up ranges>``` tells the upper bounds of the ranges where their constants are sampled form (the lower bound is zero for all of them).
 The last int term tells how many sine sums will be sampled.